Elinor Otto: Post-World War II

+After living in Long Beach, California for 55 years, Otto moved to North Las Vegas, Nevada in 2019.
+She died from a stroke at Centennial Hills Hospital in Las Vegas on November 12, 2023, at the age of 104.

-Awards
+Awards and honors

 In November 2014, Otto was honored for her contributions to the military with the Lillian K. Keil award from the American Veterans Center.
 She received the special award with eight other honorees.

 Otto was honored by the California State Assembly member Bonnie Lowenthal as the 70th Assembly District Woman of the Year in 2014.

 Otto received the Air Force Association's 2017 Lifetime Achievement Award at the annual Air, Space & Cyber Conference in September 2017.

 In December 2017, Otto flew in one of the C-17s she'd worked on, in a ceremonial flight flown by Air Mobility Command head Gen. Carlton Everhart at March ARB, California.